 Since FSS did not match the FPI results, which is a clinically validated method; any further studies should not use FSS scores, but solely focus on FPI as the method of deciding foot types.
 Another option is to change FSS and validate the updated version.

-Introducing an adaptation period of 8 weeks could show changes as well according to (39) (41).
-(34)A cross-over design is recommended.
+Introducing an adaptation period of eight weeks could show changes according to (39) (41), since muscular activity neutralizes the acute effect of insoles.
+The acute effect when introducing insoles cannot be measured on plantar pressure, instead, EMG measurements is recommended to measure differences in muscular activity (34).
+A cross-over design is recommended to examine whether any changes is persistent when removing insoles after the adaptation period.
 A more homogenous group is preferable, since there is a specific target group for safety shoes insoles.

 Conclusion

-The results showed no significant differences in plantar pressure in either the contact phase, the midstance or the propulsion phase.
-This was evident in all three groups.
-Time of gait execution was not significantly different in any of the test groups.
-The CoP distribution was not significantly different in any group.
-To sum up, no differences was measured when wearing Jalas® insoles, compared to standard insoles.
+The results have shown no significant differences in CoP-distribution in either the contact- or the propulsion phase, total stance time, and total plantar pressure when wearing standard and Jalas® insoles or between low, medium and high arch groups.

-The FSS could not be validated since the results were significantly different from the FPI results.
-Since the FSS results was faulty, 45% of the subjects was equipped with a wrong insole.
-The group sizes were almost cut in half, which reduced the ability to show any significant differences.
+The FSS could not be validated since these results were significantly different from the FPI results.
+The faulty FSS measurements resulted in a large removal of subjects, which lowered the validity of the kinematics tests as well.

+Acknowledgements

+Professor Uwe G. Kersting for supervision throughout the project.

+Ejendals for providing Jalas® insoles and FootStop Service by Jalas®.

 References